aradhak/rest-ws/README.md

 company.
 This application	will	offer	a	REST	API	and	store	the	information	into	a	DB.

-It	can	be	use	any	framework	for	REST	APIs, any	relational	DB	and	any	Java	runtime	environment	/

-application	server
+(Used Jersey	framework	for	REST	APIs)

 Information	for	every	office:-
 ---------------------------------